• Menu

 • The handle is made of hornbeam hardwood for good comfort and control.

-• It comes sharpened, but you’ll need to resharpen it before using it.
+• It comes sharpened, but you must resharpen it before using it.

 Perfect for all experience levels!
 However, the grip is small, so we highly recommend wrapping masking tape around the handle to make it easier to hold on to without slipping if you have large hands.
 The knife will also require sharpening and honing before use and resharpening and honing regularly.